petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-self-hosted.md

 And finally, remember that the Liferay and Partner co-selling approach helps to navigate the offerings, the pricing, and answer questions jointly.

-In the next module find out about [Liferay’s Sales Presentations and how to Master them](../liferay-sales-presentations.md).
+To complete the module on pricing, finish with [Liferay Analytics Pricing](./liferay-pricing-analytics.md).